 Your doctor will ask about your medical history, any past drug use, and if you’ve been exposed to toxins.
 He will also check for symptoms of hepatitis and test how mentally alert you are.

-To help diagnose and find the cause of fulminant hepatitis, your doctor may perform:
+To help diagnose and find the cause of fulminant hepatitis, your doctor may ask for:

 You will likely go into a hospital’s intensive care unit.
 Treatment for sudden liver failure depends on the cause.
-It may include:
+It may include any of the following.

 Antidotes.
 This is a type of medicine used to counteract the effect of poison.
 If your liver suddenly starts to fail from an overdose of acetaminophen, your doctor may give you an antidote called N-acetylcysteine to stop the effects.
 This medicine may also help treat other causes of acute liver failure.